 South Africa is home to some of the best travel spots in the continent, each region offering a unique experience and activities that will sweep you off your feet.
-A trip to the wine region of South Africa, which spreads across the nation’s coastal region, makes an unforgettable vacation, with gorgeous scenery and delectable cuisine accompanied by world class wine.
+A trip to the wine region of South Africa, which spreads across the nation’s coastal region, makes an unforgettable vacation, with gorgeous scenery and delectable cuisine accompanied by world-class wine.

-Boasting 400 wineries dotted across the Western Cape, each town celebrates award-winning, globally renowned wine brands such as Nedenburg, Roodeburg, Vilafote which are just three of many wines that are manufactured for export beyond South Africa’s borders.
-If you carry a penchant for exploring winelands and learning of the deep history of celebrated vineyards, then a trip to South Africa’s wine country should be high on your list of travel experiences to add knock off your bucket list.
+Boasting 400 wineries dotted across the Western Cape, each town celebrates award-winning, globally renowned wine brands such as Nedenburg, Roodeburg, and Vilafote which are just three of many wines that are manufactured for export beyond South Africa’s borders.
+If you carry a penchant for exploring Winelands and learning the deep history of celebrated vineyards, then a trip to South Africa’s wine country should be high on your list of travel experiences to add knock off your bucket list.
 Here’s why…

 A foodie’s paradise

-The region is laced with many food spots to indulge in some top-quality dishes after a wine tasting session.
-From cheap eats to fancy a la carte meals, natural and organic eating, with locally sourced ingredients and freshly caught sea food from the South Atlantic Ocean, one truly has countless bespoke experiences to choose from.
+The region is laced with many food spots to indulge in some top-quality dishes after a wine-tasting session.
+From cheap eats to fancy a la carte meals, natural and organic eating, with locally sourced ingredients and freshly caught seafood from the South Atlantic Ocean, one truly has countless bespoke experiences to choose from.

 When in the Mother City of Cape Town, visit the famous V & A Waterfront Food Market in Cape Town, where you will find many vendors offering delicious food and snacks to sink your teeth into as you take in the refreshing view.
-With plentiful restaurants to pick from especially for those looking for a more elegant meal setting, you are sure to be handed a wine menu, with selections to pair with your dish of choice.
+With plentiful restaurants to pick from, especially for those looking for a more elegant meal setting, you are sure to be handed a wine menu, with selections to pair with your dish of choice.

 Home of the Pinotage

 Pinotage is a red wine grape that is unique to South Africa only.
-Cultivated in 1925, it is a cross between Pinot Noir and Cinsaut and produces deep red variety of wines with smoky, earthy flavors and a sweetness.
-The wine became famous for the first time, after it became the champion wine at a Cape Wine Show in 1959.
-Today, South Africa exports about 19 million litres a year, contributing billions in Rands to the South African economy.
+Cultivated in 1925, it is a cross between Pinot Noir and Cinsaut and produces a deep red variety of wines with smoky, earthy flavors and sweetness.
+The wine became famous for the first time after it became the champion wine at a Cape Wine Show in 1959.
+Today, South Africa exports about 19 million liters a year, contributing billions in Rands to the South African economy.
 As you explore the wine lands, you will learn more about the origins of Pinotage while sipping a few sips along the way!

 Unique Wine Tastings